renoust/talipot/doc/user/workspace.rst

 * *Options*: the sole option *Tooltips* allows to display directly some information like the id of the hovered node.

-When you perform a right click on one of the axis, Tulip proposes to either *Remove  [the] axis* or to enter a configuration panel:
+When you perform a right click on one of the axis, Talipot proposes to either *Remove  [the] axis* or to enter a configuration panel:

 .. image:: _images/i_parallel_main_axis_conf.png